-Interpreting and captioning is provided as an accommodation for some students connected with ADA Services.
+Interpreting and captioning is provided as an accommodation for some students connected with Disability Services.
 Following the procedures below will help ensure that these accommodations are provided in a timely and efficient manner.

 Use of personal laptop with assistive technology installed

 Copies of visual aids prior to or after class

 Preferred seating (e.g. front of class; back of class)

 Tape recording lectures

 Provision of captioning services is provided as a reasonable accommodation based upon documentation of a disability, its functional limitations that warrant communication access via print, and through discussion with the student and faculty.
 Transcripts of the communication are typically not provided to the student.
 Students seeking assistance with note taking in addition to the captioning should speak with the Coordinator.

 To request an interpreter or captionist for anything other than regularly scheduled class time (meeting, field trip, counseling, etc.); complete a Service Request Form.
 This should be done as early as possible and at least 48 hours in advance.

 The Service Request Form should be filled out completely and accurately, and given to the Coordinator.
 The “Service Request Form” can be retrieved from Disability Services.